 If there are any complaints about the game — and these are few and far between, because the gameplay is solid, the artwork is amazing (some of it from our buddy, Nolan Nasser), and the production quality is AMAZING — it is the fact that there are three or four important but tricky rules to remember.
 It is not the design’s fault, but some of the rules just need constant referencing, especially if you have not played in a while.
 Lucky for us, Chris Kirkman has a great video that explains five common rules that are forgotten, and even better, the game comes with two excellent player aids for each player that explains almost everything you need to keep the game running smoothly.

 Adam and Ben enjoyed their first play.
 Bryan’s beef with the game is that it can be very swingy, and most of the time devolves into “King of the HIll” type scenarios.
 Ben’s only comment was that he “enjoy(ed) Fate of the Elder Gods” and that he likes “take that” games.
 (Well, he put it in more colorful language than that, but you get the drift.)
 Great way to celebrate Halloween!

-Roux Dat says: I get Bryan’s take, and frankly most games end with piles of seals on everyone’s boards, but I’ve also seen a bunch of victories come when a player develops a good and can churn out the summoning points needed to win.
+Roux Dat says: I get Bryan’s take, and frankly, most games end with piles of seals on everyone’s boards, but I’ve also seen a bunch of victories come when a player develops a good engine and can churn out the summoning points needed to win.
 Hey, the game is basically advertised as a dice throwing, spell casting, backstabbing-the-other-cults-while-you-scramble-for-points game, so no one can say that there’s any false advertising in this game.
 I give it fourteen smoked tasso out of eighteen sauce picantes.